deepadwitya/Cybersecurity_Internship_Digisuraksha/Week-1_MITRE-TTP-Mapping/Assignments.md

 ## Assignments

-Assignment 1: Research, Study, and after using the alloted tools, make a POC (proof of concept) and upload on your repo
+Assignment 1: Research, Study, and after using the alloted tools, make a POC (proof of concept) and upload on your repo     DONE

 Assignment 2: Malware analysis

-Assignment 3: Threat Intelligence poc
+Assignment 3: Threat Intelligence poc    DONE

-Assignment 4: Homography detection tool,
+Assignment 4: Homography detection tool,   DONE

 ## Scope and Learn